 AIDS in America

-Perhaps this is why Blacks feature so prominently in commercial ads for HIV drugs.
+Perhaps that explains why Blacks dominate commercial ads for HIV drugs.

 AIDS Worldwide